loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 ------------ | ------------- | -------------
 I want clients to be able to add gratuity so I don't miss out on this income.| - | - **Test Cases** | **GitHub Issue** | **Complete**
-F1) Make sure to offer option for gratuity for certain job titles during booking.| - | -
+F1) Make sure to offer option for gratuity for certain job titles during booking.| [659](https://github.com/dani0198/Loconomics/issues/659) | -
-F2) Make sure to allow clients to adjust gratuity before payment is processed.| - | -
+F2) Make sure to allow clients to adjust gratuity before payment is processed.| [659](https://github.com/dani0198/Loconomics/issues/659)  | -
+F3) Make sure gratuity can only be given/edited by the client ONLY.| [659](https://github.com/dani0198/Loconomics/issues/659)  | -
+F4) Make sure there is a tooltip for clients stating "gratuity is not shown to SERVICEPROFESSIONAL until one hour after the service is performed and can be updated by only you until then."| [659](https://github.com/dani0198/Loconomics/issues/659)  | -
+F6) Make sure we think about collecting/reminding for bookings without payment collected.| [659](https://github.com/dani0198/Loconomics/issues/659)  | -

 Epic Story 8: Child Story G | Target Persona(s) | Investable
 ------------ | ------------- | -------------